Deployment Locally without Cluster Agent â

 # Using helm `initialGpuNodeLabelSelector` parameter to add env var `INITIAL_GPU_NODE_LABEL_SELECTOR` to tensor-fusion-operator:

-helm upgrade --install --create-namespace --namespace tensor-fusion-sys --repo https://helm.tensor-fusion.ai --set agent.agentId="" --set initialGpuNodeLabelSelector="your-own-gpu-label-key=value" tensor-fusion-sys tensor-fusion
+helm upgrade --install --create-namespace --namespace tensor-fusion-sys --repo https://download.tensor-fusion.ai --set agent.agentId="" --set initialGpuNodeLabelSelector="your-own-gpu-label-key=value" tensor-fusion-sys tensor-fusion

 curl https://app.tensor-fusion.ai/tmpl/tf-cluster > tf-cluster.yaml